venysssssssssss/AwsOverview/README.md

 - Adding and replacing hardware takes time.
 - Scaling is limited.
 - Hire 24/7 team to monitor the infrastructure.
-- How to deal with disasters? (earthquake, power shutdown, fire…).
+- How to deal with disasters? (earthquake, power shutdown, fire...).
 - Can we externalize all this? **CLOUD**

 ## 2. What is Cloud Computing?